Distracted Driving Car AccidentsClick For Your Free Consulation

 When you are seriously injured by a distracted driver, the last thing you should be worried about is fighting with insurance companies for fair compensation.
 Unfortunately, that is an uphill battle many injury victims in New York City, New York face.

-At the Law Offices of Jay S. Knispel, LLC, we have more than 25 years of experience fighting on behalf of accident victims.
+At the Law Offices of Jay S. Knispel Personal Injury Lawyers, we have more than 25 years of experience fighting on behalf of accident victims.
 We will put our experience and expertise to work for you.